Edit Blog Post

 It’s been feeling a bit warm here in our cosy little apartment over the past couple of days.
 We didn’t think this was our imagination, which was confirmed when our host Paul came knocking on the door late yesterday afternoon armed with an evaporative cooler.
 He told us that we’ve landed here in the middle of a serious heatwave and that some experts are predicting that the day after tomorrow, when it’s currently forecast to be 36C, could break the record for Amsterdam’s hottest ever day.
 He looked a bit frazzled.

 We head off towards this morning’s destination which is the Van Gogh Museum.
 It does seem fairly warm even by our Aussie standards, and a few Amsterdamers we pass look like they might be at serious risk of melting into the footpath.
 I had to work hard to convince Issy that we should include Amsterdam on our itinerary; she thought it would be too cold.
 I don’t think she’s thinking that now.
-The ornamental pond in the square in front of the Rijksmuseum is completely surrounded by frazzled looking Amsterdamers sitting around the edge with their feet in the water, and some of the younger brigade have even taken
+The ornamental pond in the square in front of the Rijksmuseum is completely surrounded by frazzled looking Amsterdamers sitting on the edge with their feet in the water, and some of the younger brigade have even taken

 things a step further and fully immersed themselves.
 It‘s only a bit after 9am.
 I suspect there might be carnage here in the middle of the day when the battle to find a spot to dip your feet into really hots up.
 Maybe we should come back then; it might be quite entertaining.